 Research and development expenses.
 Research and development expense consists primarily of salaries and related expenses for personnel and spending to develop and enhance our products.
 Other research and development expense includes fees for consultants and outside service providers, and material costs for prototype and test units.
 We expense research and development costs as incurred.
+Grants received from governmental entities related to research projects are accounted for as a reduction in research and development expense over the period of the project.
 We believe that investment in product development is a competitive necessity and plan to continue to make these investments in order to realize the potential of new technologies that we develop, license or acquire for existing markets.